KrellKrypto/Krell-Kasino/README.md

 # Krell-Kasino
- A betting dapp framework using Chainlink to generate random dice rolls
+ A betting dapp framework using Chainlink API to generate random dice rolls

  Application was created using React